open-curriculum/course-structure-standard/GLOSSARY.md

 A learning component can be a unique object that supports one aspect of learning and can be comprised of a collection of other learning components.

+# Learning Components

+A collection of learning components that serve to meet a learning outcome.

 # Learning Module

 A learning module is a pedagogical component that organizes other components to facilitate learning and mastery of subject matter.
 (Often referred to as a Unit)